stackforge/fuel-docs/pages/operations/health-checks/0650-heat-test-details.rst

   Scenario:

-  1. Image with cfntools package should be imported.
-  2. Create a flavor.
-  3. Create a keypair.
+  1. Create a keypair.
-  4. Save generated private key to file on Controller node.
+  2. Save generated private key to file on Controller node.
-  5. Create a security group.
+  3. Create a security group.
-  6. Create a stack.
+  4. Create a stack.
-  7. Wait for the stack status to change to 'CREATE_COMPLETE'.
+  5. Wait for the stack status to change to 'CREATE_COMPLETE'.
-  8. Create a floating ip.
+  6. Create a floating IP.
-  9. Assign the floating ip to the instance of the stack.
+  7. Assign the floating IP to the instance of the stack.
-  10. Wait for cloud_init procedure to be completed on the instance.
+  8. Wait for instance is ready for load.
-  11. Load the instance CPU to initiate the stack scaling up.
+  9. Load the instance CPU to initiate the stack scaling up.
-  12. Wait for the 2nd instance to be launched.
+  10. Wait for the 2nd instance to be launched.
-  13. Release the instance CPU to initiate the stack scaling down.
+  11. Release the instance CPU to initiate the stack scaling down.
-  14. Wait for the 2nd instance to be terminated.
+  12. Wait for the 2nd instance to be terminated.
-  15. Delete the file with private key.
+  13. Delete the file with private key.
-  16. Delete the stack.
+  14. Delete the stack.
-  17. Wait for the stack to be deleted.
+  15. Wait for the stack to be deleted.

 .. topic:: Check stack rollback